 Support Group Considerations

-Support groups, whether online or in person, can be wonderful.
+Support groups, whether online or in person, can be gold mines of spot-on advice, support, and ideas for patients, and I recommend you find whatever positive support you can as you embark on any "rare" disease journey.
+Groups are frequently the best sources of information and community available to rare disease patients.
 For just a couple larger online examples, on Facebook, I believe both “Mastocytosis and Mast Cell Disorders—an Integrative Approach” and “Mast Movement” fall into this very helpful category.
 I'm sure there are many other well-monitored groups on various platforms and regret that I'm not in a position to learn about and list them all.
-Groups are often gold mines of spot-on advice, support, and ideas for rare disease patients, and I recommend them wholeheartedly.
-However, sometimes, support groups can be challenging to navigate.
-Please consider the following as you embark on this journey:

 Many people have guilt, which is even worse.
 They've done what in hindsight turned out to be the wrong things for their children or other loved ones.
 I can't imagine the feeling, but I can almost guarantee they're not going to tell you the appropriate treatment they denied their now very sick or dead child (which often, they won't mention that they have) is something you should pursue.
 Sadly, many people in this situation spend the rest of their lives giving and justifying this advice as a coping mechanism.
-They're among the most active.
+They're frequently among the most active group members.

 Some (certainly not all or most) group creators, leaders, administrators, and so on are in this position because they did not agree with the information provided by other support groups, the medical community, and/or the overwhelming body of peer-reviewed research.
 Many group leaders are true experts (and thank goodness for them!) but some others sound like experts because they've made up their own facts, and some are mentally unwell.
 If you're new and a support group is your primary source of information, it can be very difficult to distinguish between these.
 Perhaps your leader's case fell through the cracks and they were let down by their medical teams, perhaps they think they have a mast cell disorder and no one agrees with them (rightly or wrongly), so they unknowingly made up their own facts about the disease, or perhaps they fall into one of the above categories and are doing their best to help others, but are either working on inaccurate information themselves or are otherwise hindered from providing adequate support.
 Unfortunately, in these cases, accurate information may be hidden or promptly squashed, and as a result, sometimes tens of thousands of people are offered dramatic misrepresentations of these disorders and are prevented from learning about appropriate medical support or other resources which disagree with the leader's opinions.